 The post-baccalaureate status is designed for applicants who have earned one or more degrees at an accredited institution and seek another undergraduate degree, wish to enter a non-degree program, or wish to further their education by taking courses in varying fields of study.

-Students who received their prior degree at another institution should apply to be admitted as a post-baccalaureate student.
-This includes students who received their prior degree at the University of Houston.
+Students who received their prior degree at another institution should apply to the Office of Admissions to be admitted as a post-baccalaureate student.
+Students who received their prior degree at the University of Houston and wish to change their classification to "post-baccalaureate" should submit a general petition to the department of their major or, if undeclared, the Academic Advising Center.

 An applicant who is not accepted for graduate study or who is unable to complete the admission application prior to registration may place a request with the Office of Admissions to be admitted as a post-baccalaureate student.
 This may enable the applicant to enroll in classes prior to (or instead of) being admitted to a graduate studies program.
 (See section on Applicable Graduate Credit).